 6230 4th Street NW

 Man v.
-Food Nation visited Sadie's to take a look at their iconic meat and bean-stuffed sopapilla.
-But their six and a half pound mix of meat, potatoes, beans, chile, and cheese, named the world's biggest stuffed sopapilla, is what host Adam Richman takes a taste of.
+Food Nation visited Sadie's to take a look at their iconic meat and bean-stuffed sopaipilla.
+But their six and a half pound mix of meat, potatoes, beans, chile, and cheese, named the world's biggest stuffed sopaipilla, is what host Adam Richman takes a taste of.
 Three giant scoops of beans and potatoes are topped with stewed chicken, ground beef, and carne adovada.

-The Stuffed Sopapilla Challenge is seemingly insurmountable.
+No longer offered to the public, the Stuffed Sopaipilla Challenge was seemingly insurmountable.
 There are seven pounds of food on a platter, but a few people have succeeded in eating it all within 60 minutes.
-On the Sadie's Wall of Fame, one eater managed to down the sopapilla in just under 18 minutes.
+On the Sadie's Wall of Fame, one eater managed to down the sopaipilla in just under 18 minutes.
 Another few made it in just under 60 minutes.
 But one challenger got it all down in 7:56.
 You read that right.
 The list of challengers who didn't make it is far longer than the list of those who have.
-Those who manage to eat the sopapilla in less than an hour receive a Sadie's t-shirt, photo, certificate, and a jar of Sadie's salsa.